 Lay people know it as compulsive exercising.
 The person seems addicted to his or her sport, which is often running or another intense aerobic regimen.
 Researchers are calling it obligatory exercise.
 The person feels obliged to pursue an excessive routine in spite of injuries, damaged relationships, and too much time taken off work in service of the activity.

-Exercise used as a drug
+• Exercise used as a drug

 At some point the over-exerciser begins to look like a drug addict.
 S/he reports that the activity is no longer an enjoyable part of life.
 It has taken over life and become the top priority under which everything else is subordinate.
-Exercising is no longer a free choice; it is now necessary and compulsory.
+Exercising is no longer a free choice; it is now necessary and essential.
 It provides temporary feelings of well being and even euphoria.
 The person believes s/he must do the activity, and more and more of it.
 If s/he does not, s/he feels overwhelming guilt and anxiety which are sometimes described as withdrawal.

 Eventually the obligatory exerciser becomes obsessive in thought and compulsive in deed.
 S/he may keep detailed records, scrupulously observe a rigid diet, and constantly focus on improving his or her personal best.

 Researchers say that prolonged, strenuous exercise stimulates the body to produce substances similar to the opiate morphine.
 Debate continues whether or not compulsive exercisers become physiologically addicted to these substances.
-If they do, then obligatory exercise involves a vicious circle where the biochemical products of activity lead to a self-induced high, which in turn demands more activity to generate more biochemical products.
+If they do, then obligatory exercise is a vicious circle where the biochemical products of activity lead to a self-induced high, which in turn demands more activity to generate more biochemical products.

-The social context of exercise addiction
+• The social context of exercise addiction

 Sociologists say we live in an age of narcissism, and self-absorption.
 We are preoccupied with ourselves and our bodies.
-Both men and women are expected to achieve perfect or near-perfect bodies: young, slim, toned, strong, agile, and aesthetically appealing.
+Both men and women are expected to achieve perfect or near-perfect bodies: slim, toned, strong, agile, and aesthetically appealing.
 The closer people get to the cultural ideal, the more they notice the flaws that remain.

-Recognizing the obligatory exerciser
+• Recognizing the obligatory exerciser

 Recognition is relatively easy.
 These people talk of nothing but their sport, their training schedules, and their injuries.
 When injured, they will not take time off to heal unless immobilized.
 Obligatory runners with stress fractures, torn ligaments, and joint injuries have been known to work out in their walking casts.